Steven Sotloff: Kidnapping and beheading

 On July 15, 2013, Sotloff arrived in Israel for his former roommate Benny Scholder's wedding and wanted to spend a couple of weeks there.
-Before his kidnapping, he was in Kilis - a town at the border of Turkey and Syria.
+Before his kidnapping, he was in Kilis, a town at the border of Turkey and Syria.
 During a talk with Ben Taub, a journalist and philosophy student at Princeton University, he confessed to being tired of the Middle East, that he was "sick of being beaten up, and shot at, and accused of being a spy."
 His intention was to stop reporting and come back to the United States, but he wanted one more tour of Syria first.
 According to Taub's statement, it is likely that Sotloff was betrayed to jihadis by his fixer.

 Sotloff was kidnapped along with his fixer and the fixer's brother and cousins on August 4, 2013, near Aleppo after crossing the Syrian border from Turkey.
 The fixer and his family members were released 15 days later.
 He was thought to have been held in Raqqa.
-Before his killing, Sotloff criticized Barack Obama for not fulfilling his pre-election promise to bring all American soldiers back home.
+Sotloff fasted secretly during the Jewish fast day of Yom Kippur in September 2013 during his captivity, by feigning illness.
+Before his execution he criticized the foreign policy of Barack Obama for non-fulfillment of his pre-election promise to bring all American soldiers back home.

 His family kept the news of his kidnapping secret, fearing he would be harmed if they went public.
 His family and government agencies worked privately to gain his release for a year.